Improve Adult Listening Skills

 Refrain from Judgement

-When we really listen to someone instead of waiting for our turn to talk, we are allowing for better communication.
-And if your friend/partner/neighbor/family member knows that you are really trying to hear them without judgement and you can get through the conversation without spilling any hasty opinions (that may or may not have to do with the exact topic, so watch yourself!), you’re bound to have a better connection – and have your opinions better heard by them as well.
+When we practice active listening skills instead of waiting for our turn to talk, we are allowing for better communication.
+And if your best friend/partner/neighbor/family member knows that you are really trying to hear them with an open mind and you can get through the conversation without spilling any hasty opinions (that may or may not have to do with the exact topic, so watch yourself!), you’re bound to have a better connection – and have your opinions better heard by them as well.

 Leave Advice at the Door